locationtech/geomesa/docs/user/hbase/visibilities.rst

-To configure HBase for visibility filtering follow the setup in the HBase Book under the `Visibility Labels <http://hbase.apache.org/book.html#hbase.visibility.labels>`__ section of the HBase book which includes enabling the HFile v3 format and visibility coprocessors in your hbase-site.xml:
+To configure HBase for visibility filtering follow the setup in the HBase Book under the `Visibility Labels <http://hbase.apache.org/book.html#hbase.visibility.labels>`__ section of the HBase book which includes enabling the visibility coprocessors in your hbase-site.xml:

 .. code-block:: xml

     <property>
-      <name>hfile.format.version</name>
+      <name>hbase.security.authorization</name>
-      <value>3</value>
+      <value>true</value>
     </property>
     <property>
       <name>hbase.coprocessor.region.classes</name>